The Inspiring Journey of Bilingual Students

 - Students can also easily search for the books (English and Spanish) they want to read and take an Accelerated Reader quiz all in one place.
-Students will get immediate feedback and the opportunity to view their progress towards their goals.
+Accelerated Reader’s Biliteracy Report shows you information about students’ reading and quiz performance in each language.

 - Use Freckle for ELA to provide students with differentiated reading and ELA skills practice.
 With student- and class-level insights, teachers can celebrate growth and know exactly what students are ready to learn next.